myfinance/mfinfra/README.md

-prepare passwordless communication from ansible host to the dev client: ssh-copy-id root@<your_ip> // public key auf die clients kopieren update the inventory-file with your IP to a development server(devenv) Run ansible-playbook devenv.yml --vault-id prod@~/.vault_prod install intellij and vivaldi manually
+prepare passwordless communication from ansible host to the dev client: ssh-copy-id root@<your_ip> // public key auf die clients kopieren update the inventory-file with your IP to a development server(devenv) Run ansible-playbook devenv.yml --vault-id prod@~/.vault_prod copy cert-files from root to your user to connect kubectl to minikube, because minikube is only running with user root.
+Look at roles/kubernetes/tasks/user for the files to copy install intellij and vivaldi manually